Table of Contents

 Policy Analysis:

-Study of how policies are formulated, implemented, and their effects on society.
+The study of how policies are made and implemented, and what impact they have on society.

 Objectivity and Neutrality:

-One of the primary concerns of the Behavioural Approach is to maintain objectivity in political analysis.
+One of the primary concerns of the behavioral approach is to maintain objectivity in political analysis.
 Researchers aim to avoid biases and focus on facts derived from empirical evidence.

 Predictability: